sigmasoldi3r/spider-jockey/README.md

 **Edit:** Since I couldn't find anything, and maintaining a code that does copy-and-paste of strings is tedious, I've built my own, but does only support the minimal for this program.
-During the following weeks I'll abstract that to an individual crate, so it can be reused.
+~~During the following weeks I'll abstract that to an individual crate, so it can be reused.~~

+> [!NOTE]
+> As you can imagine, this is not done yet.
+I'm currently not
+> working in any Ethereum project (as of 2024), so if you want to
+> use this library, and want it to be revived, open a PR or an issue.
+> (But I imagine that noone is willing to use it anyway, but I'll be happy if you do)

 There's a lot of things to enhance, like adding more parameters to the generator, here are some: